 The country of origin marking is mandatory for most products sold in the United States.
 This requirement also covers children’s clothing.
 The country of origin marking must be permanently affixed to the product and its packaging.

 - Made in Japan

 You can’t expect your manufacturer to create a country of origin label for your product.
 You must create the label files in .ai or .eps formats, then submit them to your manufacturer before mass production.

 Amazon Children’s Clothing Requirements

-You will need to obtain approval from Amazon before start selling children’s clothing in their platform.
-As such, your products must comply with all mandatory standards, regulations, certifications, and labeling requirements.
+You will need to obtain approval from Amazon before you start selling children’s clothing on their platform.
+As such, your products must comply with mandatory standards, regulations, certifications, and labeling requirements.
 Sellers also need to provide the CPC, ASTM test report, and other relevant documents before they can start selling.

 You should read the relevant product category requirements carefully in the Amazon Seller Central before you import and sell children’s clothing on Amazon.com.

 Amazon might request several documents, including lab test reports, CPC, product photos, or invoices of your products at any time.

 Amazon has the right to review your children’s clothing products for compliance checking purposes.
 They often reject sellers that cannot provide the required documents.